 The boat has a forward cabin for storage and an aft cabin which will be my living quarters for my time at sea, as well as housing my communication and navigation equipment.
 This is also where I will seek refuge when the weather becomes too rough to row.
 She has watertight compartments built into the hull which provide more storage space but most importantly this is where I shall store my ballast.
 Having enough ballast is vital for the boat as she is designed to be self-righting in the event of capsize....but only if there is sufficient weight in the bottom of the boat.
 This ballast will consist of fresh water, which will also double as my emergency water supply.

-I have decided to name my boat “The Fox”, which may seem slightly unusual but there is a reason!
-I have a friend who is a singer-songwriter and performs under the name The Boy Who Trapped The Sun.
-One of his songs is called “The Fox” and the lyrics seem to tap into part of my philosophy for attempting this challenge.
-It was one of the first names that I thought of for the boat and it was only after that I discovered that the very first boat ever to be rowed across the North Atlantic, Ocean, by Harbo and Samuelson, was called “Fox”.
+I had planned to name my boat “The Fox”, which may seem slightly unusual but there was a reason.
+My friend Colin Macleod is a singer-songwriter who used to perform under the name The Boy Who Trapped The Sun.
+He recorded a song called “The Fox” and the lyrics seemed to tap into part of my philosophy for attempting this challenge.
+It was only after choosing this name that I discovered that the very first boat ever to be rowed across the North Atlantic Ocean, by Harbo and Samuelson, was named “Fox”!

 Unfortunately, I was advised by the Small Ships Register that it wouldn’t be possible to have “The” in the name of the boat so I had to reconsider.
 I didn’t think it would be right to use the name “Fox” as it is a part of ocean rowing history so I decided to return to a name that means a lot to me and has played a big part in getting me to this point, “CrazyBrave”.